google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/sending-messages-with-web-push-libraries.md

 We also include a "mailto:" string as well.
 This string needs to be either a URL or a mailto email address.
 This piece of information will actually be sent to web push service as part of the request to trigger a push.
-The reason this is done is so that if a web push service needs to get in touch, they have some information that will enable them to (i.e. a URL, hopefully with some contact information or an email address).
+The reason this is done is so that if a web push service needs to get in touch with the sender, they have some information that will enable them to (i.e. a URL, hopefully with some contact information or an email address).

 With this, the `web-push` module is ready to use, the next step is to trigger a push message.